Caves in the Dordogne, France

 Newly discovered in 2000, these caves at Le Buisson de Cadouin are now open to the public.
 Special focus has been given to the lighting of the formations of the spectacular rock formations.

-These caves have several very unusual formations in addition to the stalactites and stalagmites - formed by capillary action rather than dripping water, these curious formations twist and turn in all directions.
+These caves have thousands of very unusual formations - formed by capillary action rather than dripping water, these curious formations twist and turn in all directions.

 Grotte de Villars